-In the camera's match-LED manual mode, the manually set shutter speed is indicated in the viewfinder by an LED blinking at 4Hz (4 times per sec.), and the metered speed (for the aperture and film speed set) is indicated by a glowing LED.
+In the camera's match-LED manual mode, the manually set shutter speed is indicated in the right side of the viewfinder by an LED blinking at 4Hz (4 times per sec.), and the metered speed (for the aperture and film speed set) is indicated by a glowing LED.
+The manually set aperture is indicated in the bottom of the viewfinder.
 To obtain normal exposure as metered by your camera, simply adjust the aperture and/or shutter speed until the blinking and glowing LEDs match up.